jusantamaria/jusantamaria/README.md

-- 👋 Hi, I’m @jusantamaria
+- 👋 Hi, I’m @jusantamaria from Mar del Plata, Argentina.
+I'm graduated from Seward County Community College with an associate of Business degree.
+Now, I'm an Automation tester.
-- 👀 I’m interested in Automation testing with Selenium and Java
+- 👀 I’m interested in Test engenering, currently studying cypress and API Automation.
-- 🌱 I’m currently learning Automation testing
+- 🌱 I’m currently looking for a job in Automation testing specially with Selenium and Java.
 - 📫 How to reach me julikq22@gmail.com

 <!---